nylander/awesome/README.md

 Tested on Ubuntu 22.04.3 LTS.

-Note Feb 2024: The deb package provided by Ubuntu 22.04 is old and I recently had issues.
+Note Dec 2025: The deb package provided by Ubuntu 22.04 is old and I recently had issues.
 Try instead to [install from source](https://github.com/awesomeWM/awesome#debian-based).

     # Old deb from apt sources would have been: `sudo apt install awesome awesome-extra`